November 2019 - Chemical Engineering 2T2 Class - CHE220

 MSE217H1 S (2017-present): Diffusion and Kinetics

-Topics in the Diffusion part include: diffusion mechanisms, steady-state and non-steady-state diffusion, Fick’s first and second laws, Kirkendall effect, short-circuit diffusions, diffusion in metallic, polymeric, ionic and semiconducting materials, Darken’s first and second equations, marker’s velocity, thin film diffusion.
-Topics in the Kinetics part include: experimental rate laws, reaction orders, determination of order of reaction, Arrhenius equation, elucidation of mechanism, fluid-particle reactions, kinetic models (progressive-conversion, unreacted core, shrinking core model), reactor design (batch, plug flow, and mixed flow reactors).
+Topics in the Diffusion part include diffusion mechanisms, steady-state and non-steady-state diffusion, Fick’s first and second laws, Kirkendall effect, short-circuit diffusions, diffusion in metallic, polymeric, ionic and semiconducting materials, Darken’s first and second equations, marker’s velocity, thin film diffusion.
+Topics in the Kinetics part include experimental rate laws, reaction orders, determination of order of reaction, Arrhenius equation, elucidation of reaction mechanism, fluid-particle reactions, kinetic models (progressive-conversion, unreacted core, shrinking core model), and reactor design (batch, plug flow, and mixed flow reactors).